-Nobody ever wants to call a DUI lawyer.
+Nobody ever wants to have to call a DUI lawyer.
 But you are here because you are facing drunk driving charges in Cheltenham and need help navigating the legal process and building a defense to protect your rights.
 A DUI charge in Pennsylvania is a serious matter.
-Not only are the penalties severe, but a DUI charge creates a social stigma that lingers long after you complete your sentence.
+Not only are the penalties severe, but a DUI charge also creates a social stigma that lingers long after you complete your sentence.

-What Does a DUI Attorney Do?
+What does a Cheltenham DUI Attorney Do?

-We begin by examining the basics of the case and finding answers to important questions, such as:
+We’ll begin by examining the basics of the case and finding answers to important questions, such as:

-If this is your first DUI arrest, there is no risk of prison time for a BAC between 0.08 and 0.099, but you could receive up to six months of probation, a $300 fine and possible mandatory treatment or alcohol highway safety training.
+If this is your first DUI arrest, there is no risk of prison time for a BAC between 0.08 and 0.099.
+In this circumstance, you could receive up to six months of probation, a $300 fine, and possible mandatory treatment or alcohol highway safety training.

 If you have a record of drunk driving, it only gets worse.
-For example, a defendant with a high-level BAC who already has two or more prior DUI offenses could get up to five years in prison, $10,000 in fines, and an 18-month license suspension.
+For example, a defendant with a high-level BAC who already has two or more prior DUI offenses could face up to five years in prison, $10,000 in fines, and an 18-month license suspension.